finos/symphony-wdk/docs/reference.md

 Used to receive at least one of the listed events.
 Multiple events can be listed but a given time only one will trigger the activity.
 It can be either one of them.

+#### all-of

+Used to receive all listed events.
+Multiple events can be listed.
+The process will hold until all events have happened to trigger the activity.

+Note: Currently this list supports to have only one activity-completed/activity-failed type event.
+This limitation will be fixed in a newer version later.

 ### if

 Conditional execution of the activity based on a boolean expression.
 Workflow variables can be used within the